 Description: A maximum of 30 students (3 groups of 10) will participate.
 Guides from Chapman and UCLA will serve as mentors and teachers throughout the entire experience.
-On Thursday, August 15 students can check-in to the residence halls between 8:30-9:30 a.m.
+On Thursday, August 21 students can check-in to the residence halls between 8:30-9:30 a.m.
 The entire group will leave the Chapman campus around 12:00 p.m. and take a bus to the UCLA Sunset Recreation Center.
 A boxed lunch will be provided on the bus.
-Upon arrival, students will participate in a 4 hour (challenge by choice) ropes course.
+Upon arrival, students will participate in a 4 hour ropes course.
 The day will conclude with a few camp activities and trip preparation, as well as a dinner they will make together.
 Participants will camp at UCLA and depart to their individual locations the next morning.
-After three days of exploring California students will return to UCLA and depart back to Chapman at 9:00 p.m.
-Monday, Aug 19.
+After four daysof exploring California students will return to UCLA and depart back to Chapman; arriving around 9:00 p.m.
+Monday, Aug 25.
 Just in time for Orientation to begin the next day.

 +-A few important details to note:

-Cost: The fee for each trip is $435 per person.
+Cost: The fee for each trip is $495 per person.
 Spaces will be filled in the order applications are received.
-Once registered and selected for the First Year Wilderness Treks program, staff in the Office of Orientation and First Year Programs will contact participants with further direction regarding the electronic deposit of $200.
-The remaining amount will be collected when students arrive on-campus in August.
+Once registered and selected for the First Year Wilderness Treks program, staff in the Office of Orientation and First Year Programs will contact participants with further direction regarding the electronic deposit for the full amount.

 Included in Cost: Transportation, a backpack to use throughout the excursion, camp fees, permit and park entrance fees, group gear such as tents, stoves, etc., experienced guides, and all meals except dinners on the road.